Kequc/nano-records/README.md

 });
 ```

-This is the easiest way to insert a record into to the database, returns a NanoRecords document representing that record.
-You may optionally provide an `_id` attribute in the body however be careful if that document exists in the database this method will overwrite it.
+This is the easiest way to create a record in the database, returns a NanoRecords document representing that new record, `_id` is generated automatically.

 #### Get